-☐ Enter the user name.
+- ☐ Enter the user name.
 The default user name is admin.
-Press the <Enter> key.

-☐ Enter the password.
+Press the <Enter> key. - ☐ Enter the password.
 The default password is private.
 Press the <Enter> key.
 The device offers the possibility to change the user name and the password later in the Command Line Interface.
-These entries are case-sensitive.
+These entries are casesensitive.

-The device displays the CLI start screen with the command prompt:
+The device displays the Command Line Interface start screen with the command prompt:

-(EES) >
+EES >

-Figure 4: Start screen of CLI
+Figure 4: Start screen

-1.2.3 CLI using SSH (Secure Shell)
+1.2.3 CLI access using SSH (Secure Shell)